6 ways organizations can support employee mental health and well-being

 Whatever you do professionally, no matter how big or small your business is, it needs to have a purpose.
-Having clearly defined company values makes it easier to convince potential clients to use your services, but—more importantly—it reminds you and your employees why the work you do is necessary.
+Having clearly defined company values makes it easier to convince potential clients to use your services and—more importantly—it reminds you and your employees why the work you do is necessary.

 There is a TED talk by Simon Sinek (Simon Sinek: How great leaders inspire action), which talks about organizations’ “why”, sometimes also called the Massive Transformation Purpose or, simply put, a reason for being.